- Alcohol, Other Drugs, Prescription Medication and Over the Counter Products

-- Alternative Educational Setting – A setting outside of the home school designed to accommodate the needs of students who have demonstrated the need for significant academic or behavioral support.
+- Alternative Educational Setting – A location outside of the designated home school designed to accommodate the needs of students who have demonstrated the need for significant academic or behavioral support.

 - Detention – The placement of a student in a non-standard, supervised setting during the school day, before or after school or on Saturdays.

 - Restricted Access – Limitation of a student’s presence on school property.

 - Suspension – The denial of a student’s right to attend regular classes or school for a specified period of time for cause.
 Suspension includes extended suspension, in school suspension, short-term suspension, or long-term suspension.

 - In-School Suspension – The removal of a student within the school building from the student’s current education program to another location within the school building for up to but not more than 10 school days in a school year for disciplinary reasons as determined by the principal.